close-dev-team/mobile-close-channel-sdk-ios/README.md

 }
 ```

+A `uniqueId` is the id for a user in Close.
+Please make sure this is something a user cannot change him/herself, because then it would not be possible to link to the same data.
+So don't use a phone number or E-mail address.
+Instead, for example, use an UUID.
+If the value is null a uniqueId will be generated

-As the `uniqueId` you can specify any string, as long as it uniquely identifies a user.
-It could be for example a phone number, an E-mail address or a UUID.
-The nickname is the nickname, first name or full name of the user.
+The `nickname` is the nickname, first name or full name of the user.
 It is optional so does not have to be specified.

+When registerUser is called multiple times, it will return the already existing user.
+It is not possible to change the uniqueId or to change the nickname with the registerUser call.

+Please make sure to read the [SDK reference documentation](./doc/SDK%20Reference%20Documentation/) for more information

 The `YourUserProvider` class in this code snippet provides a way to get user data.
 Replace this with your own implementation.
 The most important thing here is that you retrieve something that is unique to the user.